chirag-sharma72/Beginner-Python/README.md

 Welcome to the python course for beginners.
 If you're new to programming, this is the course for you.
-If you're accustomed to programming but new to Python, this course will help you learn Python in a very realistic way through exaples.
-You will also find various sources to pracrise programming.
+If you're accustomed to programming and want to learn Python, this course will help you learn the language in a very realistic way through examples.
+You will also find various sources to practise programming.

 Below, you'll find a course plan specifying everything you're going to learn in this course.
 Feel free to contact for any doubts you face.